 Like any other pregnancy, a surrogate pregnancy comes with the risk of developing gestational diabetes — which lasts until the baby is born.
 If you have a history of gestational diabetes in earlier pregnancies, speak with your surrogacy professional and your doctor to see if pursuing surrogacy will be safe for you.

 If your illness has been treated and is manageable, it likely won’t affect your ability to be a surrogate.
 However, if your condition will prevent you from properly scheduling and attending appointments, taking medication at the correct time and legally consenting to your surrogacy agreement, it will likely prevent you from pursuing surrogacy.
-Remember, most professionals will require surrogates to cease using anti-depressants and anti-anxiety medications, too.

 Because your personal mental health situation is always unique, speak with a surrogacy professional for more information.